julien-arino/test-site/_posts/2022-03-17-useful-Marp-stuff.md

 This is my biggest frustration so far with using Marp.
 In many talks, I do not really care for this, but as part of a course that I am preparing (more on this in another post), I really need equation numbers.
 Whether it is MathJax or KaTeX, support for equation numbers is still sketchy altogether, but I find that Marp adds one level of complication.
 What I have managed to make work, at present, goes thusly.

 - Switch the LaTeX interpreter from KaTeX to MathJax.
 - Manually (grr) tag the equations with the number you want.
+Note the `\qquad` commands on the first line: if you do not use them in an `align` type environment, the equation numbers will be over the equations themselves.

 {% highlight latex %}
 $$